semihcihan/storeconfig/Ideas.md

 ## IDEAS TODOs

+- no 1.0.0 hard coded
+- how to handle schema version change
 - Have system defined and user defined territory groups and let these to be used
 - Create easy pricing changes
 - billing grace period